Learn Developer Tools

 How Does Learning Developer Tools Compare to Learning How to Code?

-For starters, learning programming languages will be a hard requirement for learning any developer tools.
-However, for many tools, such as Git and Emmit, the language that you learn won’t really matter, so you may instead opt to expand on their programming knowledge before starting to pick up efficiency skills.
-Students who began by learning HTML/CSS may opt to learn JavaScript or Python.
-Students who started with Python may want to learn SQL or another database-driven language.
+For starters, learning programming languages is a hard requirement for learning any developer tools.
+However, for many tools such as Git and Emmet, the language you learn won’t really matter, so you may opt instead to expand your programming knowledge before picking up efficiency-focused skills.
+Students who begin by learning HTML and CSS may opt to learn JavaScript or Python.
+Students who start with Python may want to learn SQL or another database-driven language.
 Ultimately, it’s a good idea to learn the programming skills you want to use professionally before learning an efficiency tool, even if learning the programming language will be more time-consuming.

 You can learn more about coding or web design with Noble’s learning resources.